 I started by gathering up a few more supplies:

-It was a perfect excuse to visit Hobby Lobby and I found some wooden house numbers, a floral foam block, and joy of joys – metal decor was 50% off last week!
+It was a great excuse to visit Hobby Lobby and I found some wooden house numbers, a floral foam block, and joy of joys – metal decor was 50% off last week!

 These gracious former owners also left behind all the paint they had used in and on the house, so I grabbed the door paint and painted the wooden numbers to match.

 It took me four days to finish this project.
-I love to give gorilla glue a full 24 hours to set, but the greater truth is that’s how I roll.
+I like to give gorilla glue a full 24 hours to set, but the greater truth is that’s how I roll.

 So after the numbers were well set, I mounted the tiles to the metal hanger.
 And that got to sit in the corner for another day…